 - In the past, Google linked more to sites, but now you see more and more evidence of Google pulling more information onto Google —> so people keep, well, Googling.

-- Paid listings: in essence, Search Engine Marketing boils down to a dedicated process of A/B testing; by aligning ad copy and content to search terms, you can convert audience to a landing page you own and analyze (see below, but around 4% of searches go to SEM links vs. ~90% to the first three organic search results).
+- Paid listings: In essence, Search Engine Marketing boils down to a dedicated process of A/B testing; by aligning ad copy and content to search terms, you can convert audience to a landing page you own and analyze (see below, but around 4% of searches go to SEM links vs. ~90% to the first three organic search results).

-- Organic results: earned through a combination of optimized website infrastructure, as well as the strength of a site's backlink profile.
+- Organic results: Earned through a combination of optimized website infrastructure, as well as the strength of a site's backlink profile.

-- E-E-A-T: In other words, does the site have a solid codebase, does the site's codebase connect well into Google's, and do other websites link to the site's domain verifying its experience, expertise, authoritativeness, and trust (aka "E-E-A-T.")
+- E-E-A-T: In other words, does the site have a solid codebase, does the site's codebase connect well with Google's, and do other websites link to the site's domain verifying its experience, expertise, authoritativeness, and trust (aka "E-E-A-T.")

 - E-E-A-T is the de facto guidance given by Google to publishers about how to improve their search engine rankings (i.e. "improve your E-E-A-T and your site will rank higher in search engines").